Try Them All! 7 Babbel Alternatives That Might Work for You

 While the app download is free, you must purchase a license to use the app.
 However, since this is a one-time fee, if you’re planning on using the app for a long time, it may be more affordable than Babbel.

-FluentU also focuses on conversational language and realistic examples, but as an added bonus, it does so through revamped online videos—the same stuff native speakers watch.
-How cool is that?
-FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into personalized language lessons.
+FluentU also focuses on conversational language and realistic examples, but as an added bonus, it does so through authentic videos—the same stuff native speakers watch.

 Duolingo has a lot of features that are similar to Babbel, and guess what?
 You don’t have to pay for Duolingo unless you want to unlock special material.